 Sign-up bonuses, discounts, unlimited cash-back offers, and travel points can make it tempting to use a credit card for every purchase.
 But shoppers need to be careful about paying off those purchases on time, or they could end up spending more on interest payments than they receive in rewards.

 When you use a debit card, you can’t spend more than you have at the moment.
 And because there’s no debt, there’s no interest to worry about.

 Some Debit Cards Come with Rewards

 While rewards and perks for spending are mostly associated with credit cards, many debit cards are now offering rewards programs as well, including cash back, points, or miles every time you swipe your card.

 Debit cards typically don’t have any associated fees unless users spend more than they have in their account and incur an overdraft charge.

-By contrast, credit cards may come with an annual fee, over-limit fees (if a purchase pushes their account balance over their credit limit), and late-payment fees, in addition to monthly interest on the card’s outstanding balance.
+By contrast, how credit cards work typically involves fees.
+Credit cards may come with an annual fee, over-limit fees (if a purchase pushes their account balance over their credit limit), and late-payment fees, in addition to monthly interest on the card’s outstanding balance.

 Recommended: ATM Withdrawal Limits – What You Need To Know

 Ready for a Better Banking Experience?